SaumilBapat/Twilio_Video_Transcription/README.md

 ## Usage

 - The client connects to a Twilio Video room, captures audio from participants, and streams it to the server.
-- The server receives the audio data, processes it, and sends it to OpenAI's Whisper API for transcription.
+- The server receives the audio data, forwards it to OpenAI's real-time API, and handles the transcription results.
-- Transcriptions are logged in the server console.
+- Transcriptions are logged in the server console and can be sent back to the client.

 ## Important Notes

 - **Permissions**: Ensure you have consent from all participants before capturing and processing audio.
 - **Privacy**: Handle all data according to privacy laws and regulations.
 - **Security**: Do not commit the `.env` file or any sensitive information to version control.
+- **API Access**: Ensure your OpenAI API key has access to the real-time API features.